built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 | footer.logo | The logo to show in the footer |
 | footer.text | The text to show in the footer |
 | footer.links | What links do you want to show in the footer (opens up using the default web browser. |

+---
+**NOTE ABOUT THE CONFIG**

+This is a demo application for learning and is not meant for production use.
+Please use this as a way of seeing how you might approach configuring your Store.

+The config for the storefront does not include an "id" for the cta, items and navigation sections.

+This is to reduce noise of the config and to prevent issues if an item/section is copy/pasted.
+The code has a fallback that uses the title or title + tags to form an id.
+This works for the demo as the manifest file is storing the config.
+If the config was ever fetched from a server then you would want to have a unique (e.g. GUID) and idempotent ID returned.

+This is because the id represents the route that the user navigates to.
+So if an id for a navigation item was "x" and the user clicked on the link then the store would call the getNavigation or getLandingPage function you defined and look for a matching id of "x".
+If you regenerate the id for a navigation item e.g. it becomes "y" then the store will not be able to render your page as there are no items with the id of "x".

+---

 These are settings you can experiment with (e.g. if you already have your own CDS for apps you can update the url and restart the Workspace Platform).